Skip to content

 Compliance Component

 The Compliance component handles GDPR data deletion workflows across the Alan platform.
-It provides a centralized system for managing member data deletion requests and coordinating deletion processes across different data buckets.
+It provides a centralized system for managing member-data deletion requests and coordinating deletion across the member-data deletion chain, sequenced into phases.

 Adding Your Component to GDPR Deletion Process